davidKirshbom/blog/README.md

     npm run dev:seed
    ```

-   all passwords in seeders are "password"
+   all passwords in seeders are "password".

 ## Usage